 We know you’re anxiously waiting for your potential future landlord to respond.
 But how long it takes to get approved for an apartment depends on a variety of factors.

 Most notably, on the complex, landlord, and season.

 The demand for rentals usually slows down during the winter months, and you may hear back sooner.
-Late summer and fall are busier renting seasons in Chicago.
+Late summer and fall are busier renting seasons in most places.
 Potential landlords may have dozens of applications to look through before deciding.

 However, landlords will usually let you know about your application within one to three days.